danielfvm/shadow/README.md

 # SGround
-A real shader background for your Linux Desktop
+A real shader background for your Linux (Tiling) Window Manager.

-## Why should I use this?
-There is no reason to use this.
-It is waist of resources, but it looks good.
-To save resources you can decrease the quality level.
+Supports Mouse interaction with Shader.

-## Support
+## Supported WM
 Should work on most (Tiling) Window Managers with normal x11 root background.
 Currently tested on:
 * i3wm (working)
 * awesome (working)